RH differential oil seal change on automatic Austin Mini gearbox

 Op 07

-Remove the steering ball joint fixing nut.
-Use a 17 mm socket.
+Remove the track rod end fixing nut.
+Use the 9/16'' socket.

 Op 08

-Pull off the steering ball joint.
-Use a ball joint puller.
+Pull off the track rod end from the steering arm.
+Use the ball joint puller.

 Op 09

 Remove the upper ball joint fixing nut and its washer.
-Use an 11/16'' socket.
+Use the 11/16'' socket.

 Op 10

 Pull off the upper ball joint.
-Use a ball joint puller.
+Use the ball joint puller.

 Op 11

 Remove the lower ball joint fixing nut and its washer.
-Use an 11/16'' socket.
+Use the 11/16'' socket.

 Op 12

 Pull off the lower ball joint.
-Use a ball joint puller.
+Use the ball joint puller.

 Op 13